neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 ```

 To download `COCO` test-set invoke `sparseml.yolact.download --test`.
 For more information
 on this utility invoke it with the `--help` option.
-(Kindly note the download location of the dataset)
+(Note: by default, the dataset is downloaded to the code execution directory. )

 ### Recipes